dbiservices/yak/docs/quickstart_aws_network.md

 ### 1. Declare your infrastructure

+**DISCLAIMER**: Infrastructure deployment will only work the exact example given is this documentation, improvements will be coming soon.

 Once in the container, you can describe the infrastructure you wish to begin with.
 Below is an example of an AWS testing infrastructure named "aws_testing":